futurice/backend-best-practices/README.md

 ## HTTP status codes

 Whenever the overall application status is OK, the HTTP status code in the status page response MUST be set to 200 (OK).
 Otherwise a 5XX error code SHOULD be set.
 For example, code 500 (Internal Server Error) could be used.
-Optionally, non-critical WARN status may still return code 200.
+Optionally, non-critical WARN status may still respond with 200.

 ## Load balancer health checks

 Often the application is running behind a load balaner.
 Load balancers typically can monitor application servers by polling a given URL.
-The health check is used so that the load balancer can stop routing traffic to failing application servers.
+The health check is used so that the load balancer can stop routing traffic to the failing application servers.

-The overall `/status` page is a good candidate for a load balancer health check URL.
-However, a separate dedicated status page for a load balancer health check provides important benefit.
-Such page can fine-tune when the application is considered healthy from the load balancer perspective.
+The overall `/status` page is a good candidate for the load balancer health check URL.
+However, a separate dedicated status page for a load balancer health check provides an important benefit.
+Such a page can be fine-tuned for when the application is considered to be healthy from the load balancer's perspective.
 For example, an error in a subsystem may still be considered a critical error for the overall application status, but does not necessarily need to cause the application server to be removed from the load balancer pool.
 A good example is a 3rd party integration status check.
 The load balancer health check page should only return non-200 status code when the application instance must be considered non-operational.

-Load balancer health check page should be placed at `/status/health` URL.
+The load balancer health check page should be placed at a `/status/health` URL.
 Depending on your load balancer, the format of that page may deviate from the overall status format described here.
 Some load balancers may even observe only the returned HTTP status code.

 ## Access control

 The status pages may need proper authorization in place, especially in case they expose debugging information in status messages or application metrics.
-HTTP basic authentication or IP-based restrictions are good candidates to consider.
+HTTP basic authentication or IP-based restrictions are usually good enough candidates to consider.

 # Release checklist

-When you are ready to make a release, remember to check off everything on your release checklist!
+When you are ready to release, remember to check off everything on your release checklist!
 The resulting peace of mind, repeatability and dependability is a great boon.

 You *do* have one, right?
 If you don't, here is a good generic starting point for you: